 - Non-debt receipts remained steady at Rs.6 trillion during Q2 2023, while net tax receipts, a significant revenue source, contracted by 14.3% to Rs.4.3 trillion.
 Although gross taxes saw a modest increase of 3.3% to reach Rs.6.7 trillion, specific components such as corporate tax and excise duties experienced declines of 13.9% and 15.4%, respectively.
 Among these tax categories, income tax and GST collections grew by approximately 11%.

 - The government strategically started executing a significant capital expenditure plan of Rs.10 trillion for the fiscal year 2023-24, with nearly Rs.2.8 trillion deployed in Q2 2023 alone.
 This marked an impressive 59.1% expansion compared to the same period in the previous year, with substantial allocations directed towards road and railway infrastructure development.

 - We foresee the potential for a fiscal deficit reduction in the upcoming quarter.
 While the early sharing of revenues, like the Rs.2.5 trillion central tax devolution to states in June 2023, might not recur in nature, it could alleviate the burden in the next quarter.
 Additionally, the recent upswing in income tax collections is poised to strengthen the government’s revenue stream.
 Notably, the recent increase in deficit figures is unlikely to hinder the government’s commitment to expanding capital expenditure.

 Highlights: We are expecting another quarter of robust GDP growth in Q1FY24

-- India’s real GDP grew by 6.1% in the last quarter of FY23, surpassing expectations.
-The growth improved from the previous quarter, primarily driven by external transactions, while domestic demand remained steady.
+- India’s real GDP exhibited a robust expansion of 6.1% during the final quarter of FY23, surpassing initial estimates.
+This upswing in growth was underpinned by extrinsic transactions, while domestic demand remained resilient.